Boattiex/Web-Video-Streaming-Service/README.md

 at National Electronics and Computer Technology Center (NECTEC) with Internet Innovation Research Team (INO) in Thailand.

-Especially my friend Thanawich In-um!
+Especially my friend Thanawit In-um!

 We learned about how to using linux (Ubuntu), docker, WebRTC (Kurento), GStreamer, try to use API from program "NxWitness", Node.Js, Python and Django.